ManticoreGamesInc/platform-documentation/src/getting_started/my_first_multiplayer_game.md

 ### Move the Player Start

 Let's move the "Player Start" where players spawn to be further apart.
-Press <kbd>V</kbd> to toggle gizmo visibility-- you can now see the camera, spawn points, and trigger boxes.
+Press ++V++ to toggle gizmo visibility-- you can now see the camera, spawn points, and trigger boxes.

 1. Search for **Spawn Point** in the **Hierarchy**.
 2. Move the spawn points around the map the same way you would any object.